 This course is an introduction to both print and broadcast media, offering on-air and behind-camera experience in the school television studio, and the regular publication of articles in local newspapers.
-Students will also create, produce, and anchor a daily show.
+Students can also create, produce, and anchor a weekly show, podcast, or other means of mass communication.
 The components of good journalism - how to reach, keep, and effectively communicate with audiences of readers, listeners, and viewers - are integral parts of this course, which seeks consistent student involvement and participation in all aspects of the curriculum.
-The final will be a portfolio that encompasses the work that you've done throughout the year.
+The final will be a portfolio that encompasses the writing that they have completed for the semester.

-Creative Writing (0603) ^{1/2} credit
+Creative Writing (0603)

 Junior and senior elective.
-Seniors may combine with Public Speaking to meet 12th grade requirement.
+Seniors may combine with Public Speaking, Journalism or Stage and Screen to meet 12th grade requirement.